 “I have the subject in hand,” said Palmer, taking her in hand and nudging her forward.
 He used his own body to help her conceal her weapon.

 This had been Annabel’s plan.
-If this had been an ordinary burglary, Annabel would have stole into the laboratory, avoiding direct confrontation, and taking the research right from under the Resurrectionists’ noses.
+If this had been an ordinary burglary, Annabel would have stolen into the laboratory, avoiding direct confrontation, and taken the research right from under the Resurrectionists’ noses.
 But the facility was too heavily guarded, and the Resurrectionists were on the lookout for her.
-Better to treat this mission as a heist than as a burglary, to favor deception over stealthiness.
+Better to treat this mission as a heist rather than as a burglary, to favor deception over stealth.

 The Resurrectionists believed that Palmer was loyal to their cause.
 He might have jeopardized that by helping Annabel escape, but Annabel figured he could regain their trust by bringing her in as his captive.
 Then, once their guard was down, they would strike.